Home

 Without it, invisible machine applique would be, well, visible.

-Choose Quality Clear Thread
+Choose a Quality Thread

-Quality invisible threads are very fine, .004mm (or .0002 inches) in diameter to be exact.
 If it feels like fishing line or is bigger than .004mm, save yourself some aggravation and move on.

 To evaluate any that you may already have on hand, the one you choose should: